goriri/voice-search-agent/README.md

 - Web search capabilities using Strands agent
 - Real-time audio streaming with barge-in support
 - Location and weather information lookup
+- Image search using both keyword and semantic similarity
+- Local vector database for efficient image retrieval using Ollama and ChromaDB

 ## Prerequisites